eiffel-community/community/howtos/how-to-handle-graphical-images.md

 ## Logos

 We use [GIMP](https://www.gimp.org/) to create our logos.
-In the community repository the [eiffel-community-logos.xcf](https://github.com/eiffel-community/community/blob/master/resources/eiffel-community-logos.xcf) holds our logos.
+In the community repository the [eiffel-community-logos.xcf](https://github.com/eiffel-community/community/blob/master/resources/eiffel-community-logos.xcf) holds our logos and the [working with community logos](working_with_community-logos.md) describes the process on how to work with it.

 Current logos: